mineadmin/doc-v3/docs/en/front/advanced/tools.md

 ## Register a New Tool

 :::tip
-The `handle` event and the `component` property conflict, and only one will take effect, with `handle` having higher priority.
+The `handle` event and `component` property conflict—only one will take effect, with `handle` having higher priority.
 If using `component`, do not define `handle` or comment it out.
 :::